yexlwh/DPGCN/README.md

 ## DPGCN
-DPGCN contains the source code for the paper "Open Set Graph Convolutional Network with Unknown Class Number".
+DPGCN contains the source code for the paper "Graph Convolutional Network with Unknown Class Number".

 Example 1 is a toy dataset.